kubernetes/enhancements/keps/sig-api-machinery/5080-ordered-namespace-deletion/README.md

 dependencies would be handled by the garbage collection.

 In Kubernetes, `ownerReferences` define a parent-child relationship where child resources are automatically deleted when the parent is removed.
 This is mostly handled by garbage collection.
-While namespace deletion, the `ownerReferences` is not part of the consideration and
-`NamespaceDeletionOrder` group will be honored while deleting resources as what it is currently.
-The garbage collector controller will make sure
+While namespace deletion, the `ownerReferences` is not part of the consideration and the garbage collector controller will make sure
 no child resources still existing after the parent resource deleted.